-In summer, the higher temperatures mean you lose more water and you need to drink more to counteract this.1 In winter you may not need to drink quite as much, but staying hydrated is just as important.
+In summer, the higher temperatures mean you lose more water and you need to drink more to counteract this.1 In winter you may not need to drink quite as much as in the warmer months, but staying hydrated is just as important.

-It’s really important to drink lots of water before, during and after exercising, especially in the heat.
+It’s really important to drink lots of water before, during and after exercising, especially in the heat, to make up for fluid loss from the activity.
 You should also consider using a sports drink containing electrolytes and carbohydrates.1

 1. Drinking water can help you to control your appetite

-Water-rich foods such as fruits and vegetables should form a large part of your diet, as around 20% of your fluid intake comes from the food you eat.3 Foods with high water content are actually more filling, meaning they can prevent you from wanting to snack between meals.4
+Water-rich foods such as fruits and vegetables should form a large part of your diet, as around 20% of your fluid intake comes from the food you eat.2 Foods with high water content are actually more filling, meaning they can prevent you from wanting to snack between meals.

-Another top tip is to drink a glass of water as a first resort when you feel hungry, as your body often confuses thirst for hunger.5
+Another top tip is to drink a glass of water as a first resort when you feel hungry, as your body often confuses thirst for hunger.3

-To find out more about eating a healthy diet which suits your needs and requirements book a dietary consultation with one of our specialists.
+To find out more about eating a healthy diet that suits your individual needs and requirements, book a dietary consultation with one of our specialists.

 2. Water energises your muscles

 Drinking water regularly helps to replace what you lose through sweating.
-A sports drink can be particularly effective at replacing lost electrolytes.6
+A sports drink can be particularly effective at replacing lost electrolytes.3

 3. Drinking enough water makes your skin look great

 Dehydrated skin is more likely to appear dry and wrinkled.
-You can combat this by upping your fluid intake.6
+You can combat this by upping your fluid intake.3

 Give your skin an extra boost by using a moisturising lotion to lock in your skin’s natural moisture, and protect your skin from the summer sun by using a lotion with a high sun protection factor - choose an SPF of 30 or more.

-It’s important to remember, however, that water is not a miracle beauty product and over-hydrating can’t get rid of wrinkles and fine lines completely.6 Find out more about improving the condition of your skin with a dermatology consultation.
+It’s important to remember, however, that water is not a miracle beauty product.
+Over-hydrating can’t get rid of wrinkles and fine lines completely.3 Find out more about improving the condition of your skin with a dermatology consultation.